My strength dropped suddenly, what should I do?

-- Are the level of strength decreases within the accepted and expected range when cutting (up to ~10% depending on circumstance) due to the mechanical inefficiency of being leaner?
+- Is the level of strength decrease within the accepted and expected range when cutting (up to ~10% depending on circumstance) due to the mechanical inefficiency of being leaner?
 (More on this in the box below.)

-- Do you need a diet break? (frequency guidelines) – If yes, take one and see how your strength is post diet break.
+- Do you need a diet break? (frequency guidelines) – If yes, take one and see how your strength is after taking a diet break.